morgosus/morgosus.github.io/_posts/2020-10-07-playing-with-php-curl.md

 ## Let's do something simple first

 Imagine that you have a search script, somewhere on some website.
-This script uses `php $_POST` parameters to return search results.
-For the sake of simplicity, let's say that the script is wrapped in `php if($_POST['searchSubmit'] === 'GO') {` and the value used in search is within `php $_POST['searchbar']`.
+This script uses `$_POST` parameters to return search results.
+For the sake of simplicity, let's say that the script is wrapped in `if($_POST['searchSubmit'] === 'GO') {` and the value used in search is within `$_POST['searchbar']`.
 This means we'll need a script that will a) reach the website, b) post data, c) return with the page that appears.
 HTML parsers are everywhere, so let's just grab the entire page.

 ```php
 function remoteSearch($searchFor) {